camunda/camunda-docs/docs/self-managed/operate-deployment/operate-configuration.md

   To define an environment variable, convert the configuration property to uppercase, remove any dashes, and replace any delimiters (`.`) with `_`.
 For example, the property `camunda.operate.elasticsearch.clustername` is represented by the environment variable `CAMUNDA_OPERATE_ELASTICSEARCH_CLUSTERNAME`.

-- As a Spring Boot application, Identity supports any standard [Spring configuration](https://docs.spring.io/spring-boot/reference/features/external-config.html) method.
+- As a Spring Boot application, Operate supports any standard [Spring configuration](https://docs.spring.io/spring-boot/reference/features/external-config.html) method.

 The following parts are configurable: